ArdentHQ/arkscan/README.md

 You can read more about production instructions at our [Development Documentation](./docs/development.md).

-## Production
+## Deployment

-You can read more about production instructions at our [Production Documentation](./docs/production.md).
+You can read more about deployment instructions at our [Deployment Documentation](./docs/deployment.md).

 ## Security